Vote Here sign in West St. Paul

 Our local election coverage only happens thanks to our members.
 Consider joining them with monthly or annual support and help keep your community informed.

-The 2024 general election is on Tuesday, November 5 with a primary on Tuesday, August 13 and includes city races for West St. Paul, county soil and water supervisor, Minnesota House races, U.S. House and Senate, and U.S. president.
+The 2024 general election is on Tuesday, November 5 and includes city races for West St. Paul, county soil and water supervisor, Minnesota House races, U.S. House and Senate, and U.S. president.
 Here’s your voter’s guide for West St. Paul.

 West St. Paul